 The Devil's interval

 Medieval musicians branded the tritone Diabolus in Musica or the Devil in Music, and it was banned from use in religious songs.
-However, the Devil's interval enjoyed great popularity among composers in the 19th century, who used it to evoke a spooky or malicious atmosphere.
+However, the Devil's interval enjoyed great popularity among composers in the nineteenth century, who used it to evoke a spooky or malicious atmosphere.
 In Wagner's Gotterdammerung it is used in one of the exciting scenes – a pagan, evil scene.
 The tritone has also been used by heavy metal band Black Sabbath, most notably in their eponymous song, as well as in West Side Story's Maria, The Simpsons theme tune, and Jimi Hendrix's Purple Haze.